yann02/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 For example, here we imitate a closeable resource with the `Resource` class that simply keeps track of how many times it was created by incrementing the `acquired` counter and decrementing the counter in its `close` function.
-Now let us let us create a lot of coroutines, each of which creates a `Resource` at the end of the `withTimeout` block and releases the resource outside the block.
+Now let us create a lot of coroutines, each of which creates a `Resource` at the end of the `withTimeout` block and releases the resource outside the block.
 We add a small delay so that it is more likely that the timeout occurs right when the `withTimeout` block is already finished, which will cause a resource leak.